stats-tgeorge/docs/whedon.md

 .. note:: If you want to see what command ``@whedon`` is running when compiling the paper, take a look at the code `here <https://github.com/openjournals/whedon/blob/195e6d124d0fbd5346b87659e695325df9a18334/lib/whedon/processor.rb#L109-L132>`_.
 ```

-Anyone can ask `@whedon` to compile the paper again (e.g. after a change has been made).
+Anyone can ask `@whedon` to compile the paper again (e.g., after a change has been made).
 To do this simply comment on the review thread as follows:

 ```text
 @whedon generate pdf